YARC-Official/YARG/docs/song_sync.md

 ### 3. Startup Position Advance Latency (variable start lag)
 This is the delay between `ChannelPlay` and the first observed advance of the BASS channel position.
 It is separate from physical speaker/output latency.

+#### Windows
+On Windows, measurements show that startup latency tracks the device buffer plus one device period and one BASS update period:
+$$
+\text{Startup Latency} = \text{DeviceBufferLength} + \text{DevicePeriod} + \text{UpdatePeriod}
+$$

+Each component is clamped to a non-negative value.
+With YARG's typical 20ms device buffer, 10ms device period, and 5ms update period, this estimates 35ms of startup latency.

+`Bass.Info.Latency` changes with the configured device buffer on Windows, so it must not be added to `DeviceBufferLength`; doing so counts the buffer growth twice.

-#### Other Platforms (Windows, Linux, etc.)
+#### Other Platforms
-On most platforms, the best estimate is based on the configured device buffer length:
+On other platforms with an available device buffer length, the best estimate is based on the configured device buffer length:
 $$
 \text{Startup Latency} = \text{DeviceBufferLength}
                        = \text{DevicePeriod} \times \text{BufferMultiplier}